· David Cruz · Schools & Compliance · 12 min read

 - Offline mode - Collect data even without internet, sync when connected

 We’re not just checking boxes.
-As a tool built in collaboration with a practicing BCBA, we understand that behavioral data is sensitive and families trust schools to protect it.
+As an app built with BCBA input from day one, we understand that behavioral data is sensitive and families trust schools to protect it.

 FERPA, not HIPAA, governs student behavioral data in schools.
+The HIPAA Privacy Rule excludes education records from its definition of PHI.
 Don’t let HIPAA confusion prevent appropriate information sharing.

 Parents have rights.
 They can inspect records, request amendments, and must consent before disclosure to outside parties (with exceptions).

-The school official exception is key for software.
-Vendors must be under school control, use data only for authorized purposes, and sign appropriate agreements.
+The school official exception is key for software vendors.
+Vendors must be under school control, use data only for authorized purposes, and sign appropriate data use agreements.
+Schools must include school official criteria in their annual FERPA notification.

 Look beyond “FERPA compliant” marketing.
 Ask about data use agreements, access controls, encryption, and breach notification procedures.